 Blake Lecture in the History of Christianity

-Ancient Greek medical texts survived for medieval and modern translators in part as vellum palimpsests, erased undertexts that were literally overwritten by theology, liturgy, and hagiography of Christian late antiquity.
+The lecture focused on Ancient Greek medical texts that survived for medieval and modern translators in part as vellum palimpsests, erased undertexts that were literally overwritten by theology, liturgy, and hagiography of Christian late antiquity.
 Similar but more metaphorical medical palimpsests traveled across perilous borders written into the bodies and religious imaginaries of monastic and episcopal refugees.
 Such luggage in the lives of these foreign travelers evokes cultural intersections between disease and religion that continue to shape Christian thought today.
-This lecture will consider medical and bookish imaginaries of healing between three peregrine theological teachers from the seventh century: Sophronius, Theodore of Tarsus, and Cuthbert.
+This lecture considered medical and bookish imaginaries of healing between three peregrine theological teachers from the seventh century: Sophronius, Theodore of Tarsus, and Cuthbert.

-We are also delighted to announce Ana F. Edwards as the inaugural winner of the VCU Graduate Alumni Achievement Award.
+We are also presented Ana F. Edwards as the inaugural winner of the VCU Graduate Alumni Achievement Award.
 This award recognizes an alumnus of the M.A. program who has made distinguished contributions to their profession or chosen field of endeavor.
 Edwards is nationally-recognized for her impact on Richmond's public history.
 She served as a founding member of Virginia Defenders for Freedom, Justice & Equality and chairs the Sacred Ground Historical Reclamation Project.
 She also serves as president of Friends of Mali, and remains visitor engagement associate at the American Civil War Museum.
-The history department at VCU is honored to present this award to Edwards immediately before the lecture.

 She received undergraduate degrees from Concordia College, Bronxville, and Valparaiso University, and graduate degrees from the Tufts Friedman School of Nutrition Science and Policy (M.S.), Harvard Divinity School (M.T.S.) and Brown (Ph.D.).